 Why I measure my ingredients

-While I’ve included volume measurements (cups and tbsps), I HIGHLY recommend weighing your main flours and water with a kitchen scale.
+I HIGHLY recommend weighing your main flours and water with a kitchen scale.
 It’s the best way to ensure reliable, accurate, and precise results in bread baking.
-If at all possible, measure in gram measurements.
 In my experience, measuring by volume (in cups) has given inconsistent results.

 Do I have to make a baguette?